Discussion of hip-hop art and design draws crowd

 Thursday, February 26, 2009 from 6-8pm

-Join the Authors of Definition: The Art And Design Of Hip Hop, Cey Adams with Bill Adler in an informal conversation, slideshow and book signing.
+Join the Authors of Definition: The Art And Design of Hip Hop, Cey Adams with Bill Adler in an informal conversation, slideshow and book signing.

 Compiled by legendary designer Cey Adams, DEFinition: The Art and Design of Hip-Hop is the first serious survey of the visual work created under the banner of hiphop during the last 35 years.
 A boon to the eyes as well as the ears, hiphop -- according to DEFinition -- is a culture that has made its mark on everything from fine art to the label on a bottle of Hawaiian Punch, including fashion, automobiles, movies, television, advertising, and sneakers.
 DEFinition highlights the careers and artwork of such crucial hip-hop elders as Lady Pink, Haze, Run-DMC, Dapper Dan, Buddy Esquire, Spike Lee, and Snoop Dogg, as well as contemporary giants like Kehinde Wiley, Mr. Cartoon, Shepard Fairey, Dalek, Mike Thompson, Jor One, Claw Money, and dozens of others.
 Featuring more than 200 stunning photographs and illustrations as well as compelling essays by some of hip-hop's most seasoned voices, DEFinition illuminates the culture in a form that speaks to aficionados and newcomers alike.